Fact-checked by the SnapMessages editorial team

 Identify High-Priority Linked Accounts

-Next, move to social media (Facebook, Instagram, LinkedIn), cloud storage (Google Drive, Dropbox, iCloud), and shopping accounts (Amazon, eBay, Etsy).
+Next, move to social media and cloud storage, Google Drive, Dropbox, iCloud, followed by shopping accounts at Amazon, eBay, and similar platforms.
 Hackers can drain gift card balances, place fraudulent orders with stored credit cards, or impersonate you to scam your followers.
+Shopping accounts feel low-stakes until a $1,400 order ships to an address you have never heard of.

 Using Have I Been Pwned

 Visit HaveIBeenPwned.com and enter your email address.
-This free service checks your address against a database of over 12 billion compromised credentials from known data breaches.
-If your address appears, you will see which breach exposed it and when — giving you crucial intelligence about what the attacker may already know.
+This free service, maintained by security researcher Troy Hunt, checks your address against a database of over 12 billion compromised credentials from known data breaches.
+When your address appears, you will see which breach exposed it and when, giving you crucial intelligence about what the attacker may already know.

 HaveIBeenPwned currently indexes over 12 billion breached records across 700+ data breaches.
 Roughly 1 in 4 Americans has had an email address exposed in a publicly known breach.